pitt1321/lectures/README.md

     + CP 8 Introduction
     + CP 8.1 "First-order differential equations with one variable"
   - 10/12
+    + CP 8.3 "Second-order differential equations"

+8. Week of 10/17 "Ordinary differential equations (cont.)"
+  - 10/17
     + CP 8.2 "First-order differential equations with more than one variable"
+  - 10/19
-    + CP 8.3 "Second-order differential equations"
+    + CP 8.5 "Other methods for differential equations"
-  - 10/14
-    + CP 8.6 "Boundary value problems"

-8. Week of 10/17 "Partial differential equastions"
+9. Week of 10/24 "Partial differential equations"
   - 10/17
     + CP 9 Introduction
     + CP 9.1 "Boundary value problems and the relaxation method"